holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

-- Seeking to understand Tensions conveyed by Role-fillers within the represented Role or Circle
+- Seeking to understand Tensions conveyed by Role-fillers within the represented Role/Circle
-- Discerning Tensions appropriate to process within the Circle that holds the represented Role or Circle
+- Discerning Tensions appropriate to process within the Circle that holds the represented Role/Circle
-- Processing Tensions within the broader Circle to remove constraints on the represented Role or Circle
+- Processing Tensions within the broader Circle to remove constraints on the represented Role/Circle

 ### Facilitator